Brazil's government, states fight for pandemic supplies - KVIA

 Experts and health executives on the ground fear the newly appointed health minister will be influenced by Bolsonaro’s feuds with the governors.

 In a statement sent to the AP on Tuesday, Brazil’s ministry of health defended its overall strategy.
 It said that as a regulator in the pandemic response, it needed to ensure that “all states in the country are supplied with the equipment and supplies necessary to face the disease.”
-In April, the ministry said, it delivered 30 ventilators to Ceara, 20 to Amazonas state, and 10 to Amapa state.
+Since the beginning of the crisis, the ministry said it has delivered 253 ventilators to nine different states and 71 million masks.

 On the front lines, public sector medical staff, hospital executives and doctors’ unions are angered by the shortages in ventilators and the failure to provide protective equipment.
 They say the lack of masks and gloves is exposing doctors to the deadly virus, as well as their families and hospital patients.